Fresno BHC

 We offer paid internships to high school youth residing in Fresno County to provide youth with practical experience.
 Participants are onboarded annually between March – April and work alongside us until November.

-Transportation for All (T4A) is a strong coalition of dedicated, motivated, and engaged parents, grandparents, community, labor, faith, and business leaders and organizations committed to moving Fresno County forward together via responsible transportation investments and sensible policies.
+Transportation for All (T4A) is a strong coalition of dedicated, motivated, and engaged parents, grandparents, community, labor, faith, and business leaders and organizations committed to moving Fresno County forward via responsible transportation investments and sensible policies.

 Fresno Building Healthy Communities welcomes media inquiries and opportunities.
 If you’re a member of the media developing a story about Fresno Building Healthy Communities or a campaign, please contact us using our Contact Us form.